IM3S/LDAR_Sim/LDAR-Sim_inputs.md

 In the same way, the confidence in the accuracy of input data can only be determined by the user who provides the data.
 For example, if provided an empirical leak-size distribution consisting of only 5 measurements, LDAR-Sim will run and generate results without generating warnings.
 It is the responsibility of the user to have sufficient experience to understand how LDAR-Sim processes different types of data so that they can confidently provide high quality inputs.

 In terms of data source, inputs can come from oil and gas companies, technology providers, or solution providers.
 Some parameters and inputs can also be sourced from peer reviewed literature or can be used simply as experimental levers to explore different scenarios within LDAR-Sim.
 The lists below provide a general overview of what stakeholders will _generally_ be responsible for different parameters and inputs.
-Excepts will always exist, and may vary according to the purpose of modeling, the jurisdiction, and the scope of the modeling exercise.
+Exceptions will always exist, and may vary according to the purpose of modeling, the jurisdiction, and the scope of the modeling exercise.
 In general, we strongly suggest deriving method performance metrics from single-blind controlled release testing experiments.

 Duty Holder / Operator (historical LDAR data)